droglenc/fishR/_posts/2019-12-28-ggplot-histograms.md

 ## Final Thoughts

 This post is likely not news to those of you that are familiar with `ggplot2`.
-However, I am going to try to post some examples here as I learn `ggplot2` in hopes that hit will help others.
+However, I am going to try to post some examples here as I learn `ggplot2` in hopes that it will help others.
 This is the first of what I hope will be more frequent posts.

 Other related (non-`ggplot2`) posts are